-Writing 3SH-6SH ENGL 101, Introduction to ENGL 101 and ENGL 102W or Writing 35H-65H College Writing (with a grade of Corbetter) or exemption.
-To place out, a student would need at least two of the three requirements below: At least 500 on SATV At least 500 on SATW At least 3.5 high school GPA (and no less than a 3.0) ENGL 102W, College Writing (with a grade of Corbetter; required of all students except those who have had an equivalent course).
-Students must remain continuously enrolled in ENGL101 or 102 until the requirement of passing the course(s) with at least a grade of Cohas been met.
+Writing 3SH-6SH ENGL 101, Introduction to College Writing (with a grade of C- or better) or exemption.
+To place out, a student would need at least two of the three requirements below: At least 500 on SATV At least 500 on SATW At least 3.5 high school GPA (and no less than a 3.0) ENGL 102W, College Writing (with a grade of C- or better; required of all students except those who have had an equivalent course).
+Students must remain continuously enrolled in ENGL101 or 102 until the requirement of passing the course(s) with at least a grade of C- has been met.
 ENGL102W College Writing is prerequisite for all writing intensive courses.
 ENGL 102W only based on an approved exemption Language & Literature 6SH Two electives, one of which must be a literature course (Foreign Language courses above the introductory level300 level or abovemay be substituted for one of these English electives.)
 History/Political Science 6SH If History is selected, a two- course sequence is recommended.
 Please check with your advisor.
 Music/Art/Theatre 3SH The course must be a 3 SH course from the 200 level or above offerings.
 Courses listed as ENGL do not satisfy the requirement.
-ART 111V, 121V, 122V, 114V, 131V, 215V, 465, 385, MUSI 120V Natural Sciences 8SH A two-course sequence in a laboratory science BIOL 211N-212N,EXSC 303-312, CHEM 301-302 Economics/Psychology/ Sociology 6SH CRIM 501, SOCY 201,SOCY 204, SOCY 206,SOCY 408, and/or SOCY 450, EDUC Religion 3SH RAPT Courses Please check with your advisor.
+Natural Sciences 8SH A two-course sequence in a laboratory science BIOL 211N-212N,EXSC 303-312, CHEM 301-302 Economics/Psychology/ Sociology 6SH CRIM 501, SOCY 201, SOCY 204, SOCY 206, SOCY 408, and/or SOCY 450, EDUC Religion 3SH RAPT Courses Please check with your advisor.